adamwathan/eloquent-oauth/readme.md

 [![Code Climate](https://codeclimate.com/github/adamwathan/eloquent-oauth/badges/gpa.svg)](https://codeclimate.com/github/adamwathan/eloquent-oauth)
 [![Build Status](https://api.travis-ci.org/adamwathan/eloquent-oauth.svg)](https://travis-ci.org/adamwathan/eloquent-oauth)

+> Note: Check the [Laravel 4 branch](https://github.com/adamwathan/eloquent-oauth/tree/laravel-4) if you are using Laravel 4.

 Eloquent OAuth is a package for Laravel 5 designed to make authentication against various OAuth providers *ridiculously* brain-dead simple.
 Specify your client IDs and secrets in a config file, run a migration and after that it's just two method calls and you have OAuth integration.

 #### Video Walkthrough